strata-mvc/strata/docs/validators.md

 ?>
 ~~~

-WMVC comes with 8 common validators that you can use or derive from.
+Strata comes with 8 common validators that you can use or derive from.
 They will automatically be used to validate the current value of the POST variable associated with this field as created by the FormHelper.

-When loading validators, WMVC looks in your project's namespace before trying to load the default ones.
+When loading validators, Strata looks in your project's namespace before trying to load the default ones.
 This allows you to customize existing or create new validators.

 ### EmailValidator